i-MSCP/plugins/incubator/CronJobs/README.md

 WARNING: This plugin is still under development, not ready for use

-## introduction
+## Introduction

+This plugin provide a cron time-based job scheduler for i-MSCP.
 Administrators give cron permissions to their reseller, and the resellers give cron permissions to their customers according their own permissions.
 This is a cascading permissions level.
 For instance a reseller will be able to give the full cronjob permission to a customer only if he has also this permission.

-The administrators can also add their own cron jobs using their own interface.
-Their interface differ from the customer interface in sense that they can setup the unix user to use for the command execution.
+Administrators can also add their own cron jobs using their own interface.
+The administrator interface differ from the customer interface in sense that only administrators can setup the unix user to use for the command execution.

 ### Cronjob types

-Three types of cronjobs can be added which are in order: **Url**, **Jailed** and **Full**.
+Three types of cronjobs are available, which are in order: **Url**, **Jailed** and **Full**.

-The jailed type is available and functional only when the InstantSSH plugin is also installed on the system.
+The jailed cronjob type is available and functional only when the InstantSSH plugin is also installed on the system.
 Thus, this is a pre-requirement for use of jailed cronjob types.

 #### Url cronjob

-This cronjob type allow to schedule commands which should be run through Wget.
+This cronjob type allow to schedule commands which are run through Wget.
 The command must be a valid URL.

 #### Jailed cronjob

-This cronjob type allow to confine execution of a command through sh, in a jailed environment.
+This cronjob type allow to schedule command which are run through sh,  in a jailed environment.
 Thus, any needed binary should be available inside the jail, else, the command will fail.
 By default the plugin will create a specific jailed environment which provides Perl, PHP and all the standard commands.